GDPR Privacy Notice

 - Contact information including, without limitation, email address, physical address, phone number, and other location data

-- Unique personal identifiers and biographical information (e.g. data of birth)
+- Unique personal identifiers and biographical information (e.g. date of birth)

 - Details of your education and/or employment qualifications